FCS Changes for the 2022 Season

 With all these changes taking place over the next 2 years, we also need to keep in mind that some teams will not be eligible for the FCS Playoffs as a result.
 The duo of Jacksonville State and Sam Houston State are ineligible as 2022 marks the first year of a two-year transition to the FBS.

 The NEC has two ineligible teams for the FCS Playoffs and one for the conference title after a recent change.
-Merrimack is in its final season of transition before becoming a fully eligible Division 1 team, however, they are now eligible for the NEC title (but not the AQ).
+Merrimack is in its final season of transition before becoming a fully eligible Division I team, however, they are now eligible for the NEC title (but not the AQ).
 Stonehill is embarking on a 4-year long transition and will not be eligible for the FCS Playoffs until the 2026 season barring changes to the NCAA bylaws.
 Stonehill will be eligible for the NEC title starting in 2024-25.

 Both Lindenwood of the Ohio Valley Conference and Texas A&M-Commerce in the Southland are ineligible for the FCS Playoffs until 2026 alongside Stonehill.
-All three will need to complete the 4-year transition process from Division 2 before becoming eligible.
+All three will need to complete the 4-year transition process from Division II before becoming eligible.

 For a piece of good news: North Alabama’s first year in the ASUN will coincide with their first year of FCS Playoff eligibility should they be selected as the AQ from the ASUN-WAC Alliance or as an at-large team.